caleeey/caleeey.github.io/README.md

 RNN의 상위 버전인 GRU

+### python import sys

+In python, it's better to use sys.stdin.readline() than input() because of time error issue.
+It's usefully decrease time delay than input() grammar.
+Before you use it, you shoud import sys.

 ### Keep It Simple

 In keeping with the original Hyde theme, Hydeout aims to keep the overall